Data Centers in Fort Worth

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Texas offers a significant sales and use tax exemption for qualifying data center projects.
-This incentive covers electricity, servers, and other critical infrastructure equipment, substantially lowering both the initial capital investment and ongoing operational costs.
+Tax Advantage For Data Centers: Texas provides a significant sales and use tax exemption for qualifying data centers.
+This incentive covers electricity, computer equipment, and software, directly reducing the capital and operational expenses associated with large-scale deployments.

 Natural Disaster Risk

-Fort Worth has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.46 out of 100 as of September 2025.
-The location avoids the primary threats of earthquakes and direct coastal events like hurricanes.
-For business continuity, operators should focus on mitigating risks from severe weather, including hail, ice storms, heat waves, drought, and riverine flooding.
+Fort Worth has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.46 out of 100, as of September 2025.
+This is considered a very low score nationally.
+The location avoids the primary risks associated with coastal regions, such as hurricanes and flooding.